How PingPuffin's Monitoring System Works

 When Notifications Are Sent

-- Status UP: Instantly when site comes back from DOWN
+- Recovery (UP): Instantly when your site comes back from DOWN

-- Other changes: Configurable per user (redirect, warning, etc.)
+- Warning and redirect: Configurable per user (redirect, warning)

 Notification Channels